 Hyperledger Fabric has been designed to allow network starters to choose a consensus mechanism that best represents the relationships that exist between participants.
 As with privacy, there is a spectrum of needs; from networks that are highly structured in their relationships to those that are more peer-to-peer.

-We’ll learn more about the Hyperledger Fabric consensus mechanisms, which currently include SOLO, Kafka, and will soon extend to SBFT (Simplified Byzantine Fault Tolerance), in another document.
+We’ll learn more about the Hyperledger Fabric consensus mechanisms, which currently include SOLO and Kafka.

 Where can I learn more?¶

-A deeper look at the components and concepts brought up in this introduction as well as a few others and describes how they work together in a sample transaction flow.
+A high level look at some of components and concepts brought up in this introduction as well as a few others and describes how they work together in a sample transaction flow.